FlyteWizard/yyjtech-logo-challenge/README.md

 ## Voting

-Voting will be from August 19th at 9am PT until August 25th 5pm PT.
+Voting will be from August 19th at 9am PT until August 25th at 5pm PT.

 The link to vote will be available here and in #yyjtechlogo and #general channel in YYJ Tech Slack Team.